iskalasrinivas/valgrind/readme.md

 ## running memory profiler

-valgrind --tool=callgrind ./app/shell-app this command creates a .out file in the same directory. run this file to see the memroy profile
+valgrind --tool=callgrind ./app/shell-app this command creates a .out file in the same directory. run this file to see the memory profile